Ontario Teachers to vote for SoftBank/Sprint deal

-NEW YORK, June 7 The Ontario Teachers Pension Plan, the fifteenth biggest shareholder in Sprint Nextel Corp , said on Friday it intends to vote for SoftBank Corp's plan to buy 70 percent of Sprint for $20.1 billion.
+NEW YORK The Ontario Teachers Pension Plan, the fifteenth biggest shareholder in Sprint Nextel Corp, said on Friday it intends to vote for SoftBank Corp's plan to buy 70 percent of Sprint for $20.1 billion (13 billion pounds).

 The pension plan owned 40.2 million shares, or 1.33 percent, of Sprint, according to the latest publicly available information.